puppetlabs/puppet-docs/source/pe/3.2/deploy_nonroot-agent.markdown

 #### Verification
 Check the following to make sure the agent is properly connected and functioning as desired:

-The agent should be able to download and apply the catalog from the master without issue when a non-privileged user executes `puppet agent -t`.
+- The agent should be able to download and apply the catalog from the master without issue when a non-privileged user executes `puppet agent -t`.
 The puppet agent service should not be running.
 Check it with `service pe-puppet status`.
 Nodes running non-root agents should not receive the “pe-mcollective” class.
 Once the agent is connected to the master, run `/etc/puppetlabs/puppet-dashboard/external_node AGENT_CERT`.
 The agent should not receive the “pe mcollective” class.
 You can also check the console and ensure that `nonrootuser` is part of the `no mcollective` group.
 [TODO screenshot]
 Other tests a user should run to verify?

-At this point, a non-root agent should be able to request certificates and complete puppet runs.
+- At this point, a non-root agent should be able to request certificates and complete puppet runs.
 Non-root agents should be able to process catalogs from the master without error.

-Non-privileged users should be able to collect facts existing facts by running `facter` on agents, and they should be able to define new, external Facter facts.
+- Non-privileged users should be able to collect facts existing facts by running `facter` on agents, and they should be able to define new, external Facter facts.

 #### Install and configure Windows Agents and their Certificates

 If you need to run agents on nodes running a Windows OS, take the following steps:

-a.
-Start by connecting to the agent node as a privileged user and installing the agent as an Administrator.
+1. Connect to the agent node as a privileged user and installing the agent as an Administrator.

-b.
-Next, on the command line, run the following to add the non-root user: `puppet resource user nonrootuser ensure=present managehome=true password="puppet" groups="Users"`.
+2. On the command line, run the following to add the non-root user: `puppet resource user nonrootuser ensure=present managehome=true password="puppet" groups="Users"`.

-c.
-Next, still connected as a privileged user, disable the pe-puppet service with `puppet resource service pe-puppet ensure=stopped enable=false`.
+3. While still connected as a privileged user, disable the pe-puppet service with `puppet resource service pe-puppet ensure=stopped enable=false`.

-d.
-Now, log out of the Windows agent machine and log back in again, this time as the non-privileged user.
+4. Log out of the Windows agent machine and log back in again, this time as the non-privileged user.
 Then, edit the puppet configuration file (`%USERPROFILE%\.puppet\puppet.conf`) as follows:

 {% highlight ruby %}
     [main]